jasonm23/onlisp-markdown/onlisp.md

 then the call to nconc would be modifying an argument passed to not-ok.

 Many Lisp programs violate this convention, at least locally.
 However, as we saw with ok, local violations need not disqualify the calling function.
-And func- tions which do meet the preceding conditions will retain many of the advantages of purely functional code.
+And functions which do meet the preceding conditions will retain many of the advantages of purely functional code.

 To write programs that are really indistinguishable from functional code, we